nivelheim/bitsessentialblog/README.md

 Spring Boot MVC + Thymeleaf + Hibernate based Blog Application.
 Uses Amazon S3 for post image upload, and Amazon RDS for database storage.

 ## About
 This is an open-source blog to populate own blogging platform.
-Libraries used can easily be interchanged for your use of purpose.
+Libraries used can easily be interchanged depending on your taste of libraries.

 ## Issues
 Currenrly in-editor image upload is not implemented.
 To impelment, please refer to